When Classes Evolve: A Benchmark and Framework for Stage-Aware Class-Incremental Learning

-In this supplementary material, we provide additional details and analyses that complement the main paper on Stage-CIL.
-The content is organized as follows: \begin{itemize} \item \textbf{Details of Stage-Bench (Section 1)} gives a detailed description of the Stage-Bench dataset, including domain composition, data sources, stage annotation procedure, and licensing/ethical considerations, together with illustrative examples of Stage-0/Stage-1 pairs.
+This supplementary material provides additional details and analyses for the Stage-CIL benchmark and the STAGE reference baseline.
+It is organized as follows: \begin{itemize} \item \textbf{Details of Stage-Bench (Appendix A)} describes the benchmark composition, data sources, stage annotation procedure, licensing and ethical considerations, and representative Stage-0/Stage-1 pairs.

-\item \textbf{Introduction about Compared Methods (Section 2)} summarizes the PTM-based CIL and DIL baselines used in our experiments and explains, for each method, its core limitations when instantiated under the Stage-CIL protocol.
+\item \textbf{Compared Methods (Appendix B)} summarizes the CIL and DIL baselines and discusses how their design assumptions differ from the Stage-CIL setting.

-\item \textbf{Additional Analysis of STAGE (Section 3)} studies the internal behaviour and cost of our framework, including an analysis of the three-phase dynamics of the shared pattern pool and a computational/memory complexity discussion on top of the frozen CLIP backbone.
+\item \textbf{Additional Analysis of STAGE (Appendix C)} examines prototype stability, the dynamics of the shared pattern pool, and the computational and memory costs beyond the frozen CLIP backbone.

-\item \textbf{Additional Experimental Results (Section 4)} reports further empirical evidence, including results on a standard CIFAR-100 class-incremental benchmark under the PROOF setting and per-domain performance curves on the ten Stage-Bench domains.